 - Answer any questions you have about the trial.
-Feel free to reach out to us at leapstudy@med.umich.edu if you have a question you'd like to ask before our meeting. - Ask you for your social security number for tax reporting purposes (please see section 9.2 of this document for more information). - Schedule an upcoming in-person appointment with you for a body scan. - Get more information, like your physician's name and location.
+Feel free to reach out to us at msuperstudy@med.umich.edu if you have a question you'd like to ask before our meeting. - - Schedule an upcoming in-person appointment with you for a body scan (if local to Ann Arbor).